ArshRai17/cool-anemone/content/about.md

 img_alt: Arsh's profile picture
 layout: page
 ---
-I am a content designer and UX writer based in [Ottawa](https://theplanetd.com/things-to-do-in-ottawa/).
+I am a technical writer and content designer based in [Ottawa](https://theplanetd.com/things-to-do-in-ottawa/).

 Over the last decade (and more), I’ve: